Borocito/Components-for-Borocito/boro-get/README.md

 ## Borocito-Component
-This is BORO-GET, the most powerfull and usefull component/package administrador/manager for BorocitoCLI instances.
+This is BORO-GET, the most powerfull and usefull component/package administrador/manager for Borocito CLI instances.
 With this component, you can install, uninstall and manage components created by you, by the community or by Zhenboro.

 The `boro-get` will be configured with the linked `config.ini` file inside `Globals.ini` file: